luminariadev/luminariadev/README.md

 I'm **Rizkia**, also known as **`luminariadev`**, an aspiring full-stack developer with a passion for turning ideas into working applications using JavaScript and beyond.

 > 🕯️ **Why `luminaria`?**
-> Inspired by the word "Luminaria" — a light that guides others in the dark — I believe in code that solves, simplifies, and **illuminates** problems.
-My goal is to grow and share light through software.
+> Inspired by the Latin word *luminaria*, meaning "lights" or "sources of inspiration".
+> It also resembles "Nuari" phonetically (luminari ≈ nuari).
+> I believe in code that illuminates — solving problems and bringing clarity.
+> This name reflects my goal: **to build meaningful, illuminating solutions**.

 ---